 For risks of the transition phase, we predominantly consider the cost (and cost savings) related to emissions.
-An analysis of our emissions shows that it is primarily Scope-2 emissions and Scope-3 transportation emissions that need to be considered.
-This results from the amount of emissions on the one hand and the risk of rising costs due to CO2 tax on the other.
-The results were presented in the Scenario analysis section.
+An analysis of our emissions shows that it is primarily Scope-2 emissions and certain Scope-3 emissions that need to be considered.
+For Scope 2 and Scope 3, transportation, this results from the amount of emissions on the one hand and the risk of rising costs due to CO2 tax on the other.
+The same holds for Scope 3, product use, which was added in 2022.
+The results are presented in the Scenario analysis section.
 Other opportunities were also considered, see the previous section on Risk management and climate change.
 However, these were not quantified further, as certain relevant parameters can only be quantified imprecisely.